 * Anette Thompson holds an M Tech Podiatry (UJ) and B Tech Podiatry (SA) and is currently Chairperson of the Footwear Committee of the SA Podiatry Association; Clinical Director for Anette Thompson & Associates, Inc., Podiatrists, KZN and accredited with both the CDE and Diabetes SA.
 Anette is passionate about foot health and footwear and has registered 3 footwear related patents.
 Both her mother and husband are Type 2 diabetics so she knows how to “walk the talk”!

 * Dr. Dale Harrison is an ophthalmologist in private practice in Cape Town, and a sessional consultant at Groote Schuur Hospital.
 He did his undergraduate training at UCT graduating MBCHB in 1992, and completed his specialist training at Groote Schuur FC Ophth (SA) in 2002.
 He is married with one child.
 His motto?
 Get your eyes checked annually!

-In between the magazine issues, join us right here on the Sweet Life website, or on our mobi site (for cellphones) to ask and answer questions about daily life with diabetes, start new conversations, check out what to expect in the next issue, and sign up for our monthly newsletter.
+In between the magazine issues, join us right here on the Sweet Life website, to ask and answer questions about daily life with diabetes, start new conversations, and sign up for our monthly newsletter.

 From the whole team here at Sweet Life, WELCOME!
 Don’t forget to sign up so we can stay in touch.